EED85/eed_webscrapping_scripts/README.md

 #### running the script
 To run the script, use:
 `uv run rc/eed_webscrapping_scripts/main.py`
-Please note, that the programm runs locally, the data is not stored in motherduck, only in a local in memory duckdb database.
+Please note, that the program runs locally, the data is not stored in motherduck, only in a local in memory duckdb database.

 ## Pollenvorhersage
 For personal use only.